Skip to content

 What is the hub all about?

-We are building a new health and wellbeing hub in the heart of Thanet, offering a community diagnostic centre, expanded GP services and some community services including community nursing, podiatry, cardiac and respiratory teams.
+We have opened a new health and wellbeing hub in the heart of Thanet, offering a community diagnostic centre, expanded GP services and some community services including community nursing, podiatry, cardiac and respiratory teams.

 Our vision is to bring NHS services together under one roof.
 Our aim is to support people to stay well for longer and, with faster diagnosis, take a more proactive approach to keeping people well.